 Charles S. Conerly

 Charles S. (“Chuck”) Conerly is a founding member of Smith Conerly and currently heads the litigation practice.
-Chuck concentrates his practice on complex commercial litigation, local government, environmental, and zoning and local land use law.
-He has served as City Attorney for the City of Carrollton for over a decade and has extensive experience representing it and other municipalities and counties throughout West Georgia.
+Chuck concentrates his practice on complex commercial litigation, local government, environmental, zoning, and local land use law.
+He served as City Attorney for the City of Carrollton for sixteen years and currently serves as the City Attorney for the City of Blue Ridge.
+In addition, Chuck has represented many other local governments and authorities on specific matters.

 Areas of Concentration